MoaidNasser/Training1/src/README.md

 I define the properties of the Calculator class.

+Properties:
+intger a
+intger b